-Purchased Power - This category of emissions includes those from power purchased by Entergy to supplement its own supply in order to meet customer demand and/or support utility operations.
-In some cases, the source of this power is known (controllable or unit-contingent purchases).
-The remaining sources of purchased power are either not known (non-controllable or grid purchases) or can not be controlled for some other reason.
+Purchased Power - This category of emissions includes some of the emissions from power purchased by Entergy to supplement its own supply in order to meet customer demand and/or support utility operations.
+In some cases, the source of this power is known and an actual buying decision is made by Entergy (controllable or unit-contingent purchases).
+The remaining sources of purchased power are either not known (non-controllable or grid purchases) or cannot be controlled for some other reason (i.e., Qualifying Facility Puts [QF Puts] under PURPA).
 Under the EPA and WRI protocols, including emissions from power purchased by utilities is optional.
-Entergy has opted to include all purchased power in its GHG inventory and subsequent tracking since these purchases are required to meet customer demand and in order to fully characterize the GHG footprint of its operations.
-In 2013, this category represented 33.1% of the corporate total.
+From 2000 to 2013, Entergy opted to include all purchased power in its GHG inventory and subsequent tracking; however, beginning in 2014, Entergy does not include non-controllable purchases in the inventory.
+Non-controllable purchases are those that do not meet the definition of a controllable purchase (i.e., the source is unknown OR there is no buying decision made regarding the power).
+In December of 2013, Entergy transitioned into the Midwest Independent System Operator (MISO) system.
+As a result, there is a large decrease in the amount of controllable purchases (roughly half).
+Additionally, there is no mechanism for knowing from which plant/unit the power purchases from MISO are sourced.
+Accordingly, beginning in 2014, only purchases made under long-term contracts and other bilateral arrangements are included in the inventory.
+This approach avoids the potential for double counting, as some of the power purchased to serve Entergy load may actually be generated by company-owned assets already accounted for in the direct emissions category described in previous sections.
+In 2014, this category represented 12.5% of the corporate total.

-Both controllable and non-controllable purchase information (in terms of millions of megawatt-hours) was collected.
-In the case of non-controllable purchases, the SERC MS Valley emission factors from the eGRID system (2012 version using 2009 data) were used to calculate GHG emissions.
-In the case of controllable purchases, supplier and unit-specific emission rate information from eGRID, where available, was used to develop a supplier-specific custom GHG emissions factor.
+Controllable purchase information (in terms of millions of megawatt-hours) was collected.
+Supplier and unit-specific emission rate information from eGRID, where available, was used to develop a supplier-specific custom CO2 emissions factor (regional emission factors were used for other GHGs).
 If supplier-specific GHG emission factors were not available, the regional grid factor from eGRID was used as a default.